AdamJohnson64/RenderToy/README.md

 This project is a refresh as I build a sample project mostly as a teaching aid for people that want to learn about 3D and how it works under the hood.
 A key feature is that everything I touch on will have a software reference implementation so you can see the math behind the hardware renderer.

 I also want to look at non-realtime rendering by taking a walk through Raytrace Lane.

-Software goals are:
+Primary software goals are:
 - Simplicity.
   - Everything simple, brief and self-explanatory.
-  - Performance is always good but it's not our concern here.
+  - Performance is always good but it's not our major concern here.
 - Flexibility.
   - I'm not building an OpenGL state machine; we want to drop in concepts such that we can tune out things we don't want to think about.